alfi-98/Modern-JavaScript-Basic/README.md

 ## 👉 Fat Arrow Function
-- A simple function in javascript is:
+- A normal function in javascript is:
 ```
 function name(){
   return "John";